Interradical motion can push magnetosensing precision towards quantum limits

 where the Larmor precession frequency $\vec{\omega}_{i} = - \gamma_{i}\mathbf{B}$ is given by the product of the magnetic field $\mathbf{B} = B_{0}(\sin \theta \cos \phi, \sin \theta \sin \phi, \cos \theta)$, with $B_{0}$ denoting the magnitude ($\sim50\,\mu$T for the geomagnetic field), and the electron gyromagnetic ratios.
 The electron spin in the $i$th radical is denoted ${\mathbf{\hat S}}_{i}$, whilst the nuclear spin ${\mathbf{\hat I}}_{i,j}$ is coupled to the $i$th electron spin via hyperfine coupling tensors ${{\mathbf{A}}_{i,j}}$.
 Additionally, we introduce time-dependent dipolar and exchange interactions between electron spins and random-field relaxation (RFR).
 The time-dependent part of the Hamiltonian that defines these interactions is

 where $\mathbf{D} (t)$ is the electron-electron dipolar (EED) coupling tensor, $J(t)$ is the exchange coupling, and $\mathbf{b}_{i,j}(t)$ denotes uncorrelated magnetic field noise of equal strength across the three Cartesian coordinates.
 The EED tensor and exchange coupling are proportional to $r^{-3}(t)$, and $\exp(-\beta r(t))$ with $\beta=1.4$\,\AA$^{-1}$ \cite{Moser92}, respectively.
-Specific forms of the interradical modulation $r(t)$, including harmonically driven \cite{drive22} and optimally controlled \cite{cont24, drive22} cases, are discussed in the Appendix, with parameters reported in the Supplemental Material (SM).
+We consider harmonically driven \cite{drive22} and optimally controlled \cite{cont24, drive22} interradical modulations.
+The harmonic driving interradical modulation takes the form $r(t) = \frac{\Delta_{\mathrm{d}}}{2}[1-\cos(2\pi \nu_{\mathrm{d}}t)] + r_0$, where $\nu_{\mathrm{d}}$ is the driving frequency and the driving amplitude is set to $\Delta_{\mathrm{d}} = 3\,$\AA, which was previously found to produce significant sensitivity enhancements while constituting a relatively modest motion \cite{drive22}.
+The interradical distance of the static FAD$^{\bullet -}$/W$_{\mathrm{C}}^{\bullet+}$ radical-pair is specified with $r_0=17.2\,$\AA\, informed from molecular dynamics simulations \cite{Gruning2022_Dynamical}.
+Further details on the form of the dipolar coupling and how the optimally controlled modulations are obtained are provided in the Appendix, with parameters reported in the Supplemental Material (SM).